Osspial/rfcs/text/0000-licenses-lang-item.md

 - Rustc (includes licenses for C dependencies, but not Rust dependencies)
 - Cargo (has LICENSE-THIRD-PARTY file that has not been updated with new dependencies since 2014).

-Getting this right is really important, but barely anyone even tries since it's such a massive undertaking.
+Getting this right is really important, but barely anyone bothers since it's such a massive undertaking.
 As such, the standard Rust tooling should include tools that Just Do The Right Thing, so that Rust projects can be fearlessly legally compliant.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation